Axway/amplify-central/content/en/docs/connect_manage_environ/connect_azure_gateway/_index.md

 ## Prerequisites

 * An Axway Amplify subscription in the Amplify platform
-* (Optional) A Platform Service Account.
+* A Platform Service Account.
 See [Managing service accounts](https://docs.axway.com/bundle/platform-management/page/docs/management_guide/organizations/managing_organizations/index.html#managing-service-accounts)
-* The [Traceability Agent](#traceability-agent) requires a connected and running [Discovery Agent](#discovery-agent)

-{{< alert title="Note" color="primary" >}}Although both service account types are currently supported, the Amplify Service Account will soon be retired.
-For this reason, it is recommended that you use the Platform Service Account.{{< /alert >}}

-* An Amplify environment
+* An Amplify environment.
+See [Create an environment](/docs/integrate_with_central/cli_central/cli_environments/)
 * An Azure Service principal for the Discovery Agent to use Azure APIs
 * An Azure Event Hub for the Traceability Agent to report API traffic to Amplify platform
+* The [Traceability Agent](#traceability-agent) requires a connected and running [Discovery Agent](#discovery-agent)

 ## System requirements

-* A Docker container where the agent images will run
+* An environment to run the agent Docker containers

 ## Region support